Hoof bruises are always a big deal for horses.

 Complications from hoof bruises can include abscesses and even laminitis.

-- Horses that are plagued with hoof bruises may have underlying causes, like thin soles or low-grade laminitis.
+- Horses plagued with hoof bruises may have underlying causes, like thin soles or low-grade laminitis.
 The bottom line (bet you thought this article wouldn’t have any bad jokes…) is that sole bruising stinks – and it’s best to get your veterinarian involved as soon as possible.

 Go shopping here for your horse supplies.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!